Degree in Nursing

 Graduation Sessions

-Any information regarding the admission requirements, the final exam, the Committee, the final grade and its determination is available within the Regulation for the graduation of the bachelor degree courses in the health professions.
+Any information regarding the admission requirements, the final exam, the Committee, the final grade and its determination is available within the Regulations for the graduation of the bachelor degree courses in the health professions.

-→ Download the Regulation
+→ Download the Regulations

 → Download the guide to dissertation proposal